ngchub/Google-Cloud-Workshops/Generative-AI/Vertex-AI-Search/Vertex-AI-Search-and-Cloud-Retail-Search.md

 It's important to know that tunable search and build your own search are future capabilities of the product still in development and will be available soon.

-Let's practice our knowledge for Vertex AI Search&Converation
+Let's practice our knowledge for Vertex AI Search&Conversation:

 <h3> Question 1.What features are available as part of Vertex AI Search and Conversation? </h3>